ekimekim/kayci/README.md

 A **Trigger** details circumstances under which a **Pipeline** should be run.
 An instance of a triggered pipeline, including any metadata given by the trigger, is known as a **Run**.
+TODO what is the cleanest way to provide run metadata to Jobs?
+TODO how to handle jobs that fail in a way that shouldn't be retried (eg. test failure)

+All the above objects are namespaced and can only interact with other objects in their namespace.
+ie:
+* a Trigger in namespace A cannot trigger a Pipeline in namespace B
+* a Pipeline can only create Jobs in the same namespace However a single instance of the controller may manage pipelines across many or all namespaces.

 Because the jobs specified in a pipeline can end up quite verbose and repetitive, we highly recommend using some way to define them programmatically when creating your pipeline manifest,